Vajra-mushti

-Vajra-musti (Sanskrit:वज्रमुष्टि, "thunder fist" or "diamond fist") refers to a "fist-load, knuckleduster-like" weapon and also a form of Indian wrestling in which the weapon is employed.
-The weapon is sometimes called Indra-musti which means Indra's fist.
+Vajra-musti (Sanskrit:वज्रमुष्टि, "thunder fist" or "diamond fist") refers to a fist-load, knuckleduster-like weapon and also a form of Indian wrestling in which the weapon is employed.
+The weapon is sometimes called Indra-musti, meaning "Indra's fist".

-The vajramusti is usually made of ivory or buffalo horn.
-Its appearance is that of a knuckleduster, slightly pointed at the sides, with small spikes at the knuckles.
+The vajra-musti is usually made of ivory or buffalo horn.
+Its appearance is similar to that of the modern knuckleduster, but slightly pointed at the sides, with small spikes at the knuckles.
 The variety used for warfare had long blades protruding from each end, and an elaborate bladed knuckle.

 History

 The first literary mention of vajra-musti comes from the Manasollasa of the Chalukya king Someswara III (1124–1138), although it has been conjectured to have existed since as early as the Maurya dynasty.
 Matches were patronized by royalty and wrestlers thus became held in high regard.
 Vajra-musti and its unarmed counterpart malla-yuddha were practiced by the Jyeṣṭīmalla (lit. "the most excellent wrestlers"), a jāti of Krishna-worshipping Modha Brahmins first mentioned in the 12th century.
 The Jyesti clan trained specifically in malla-yuddha and vajra-musti.
 The Malla Purana is a Kula Purana associated with the Jyesti sub-caste, and is thought to date back to the 13th century.
 It describes the preparation of the arena, and exercises used, types of wrestlers, defines necessary physical characteristics, techniques of wrestling, and provides a fairly precise account of which foods wrestlers should eat in each season of the year.
 Unlike the South Indian Nair clan, they are thought to be Brahmin priests.
 By the 16th century, the Jyestimalla were synonymous with fighting, renowned athletes and professional fighters who would act as bodyguards for the rich.

-During the Mughal era, Negrito aboriginals of Gujerat (sometimes mistakenly referred to in European writings as being from Madagascar due to their appearance) were trained in vajra-musti from infancy.
+During the Mughal era, Negrito aboriginals of Gujarat (sometimes mistakenly referred to in European writings as being from Madagascar due to their appearance) were trained in vajra-musti from infancy.
 The Portuguese chronicler Fernão Nunes records the practice of vajra-musti in the southern Vijayanagara Empire.

 "The King has a thousand wrestlers for these feasts who wrestle before the King, but not in our manner, for they strike and wound each other with two circlets with points which they carry in their hands to strike with, and the one most wounded goes and takes his reward in the shape of a silk cloth, such as the King gives to these wrestlers.
 They have a captain over them, and they do not perform any other service in the kingdom."

 By the colonial period, the Jyesti clan became known as Jetti.
 At this time the Jetti of Baroda are recorded as practicing naki ka kusti, a form of wrestling with bagh nakh.
 James Scurry wrote the following account while he was a prisoner of Tipu Sultan in the late 1700s.